-My mind naturally gravitates toward what’s coming and to being prepared for it.
+My mind naturally gravitates toward what’s coming and being prepared for it.
 In fact, I struggle turning my thoughts away from planning, and it actually keeps me awake at night sometimes.
 The feeling of going through an event and looking back at it with the satisfaction of having been adequately prepared motivates me to make it happen over and over again.

 As good as I am at planning ahead, there’s no way I can be prepared for everything.
 I just can’t know all that’s coming my way, nor can I think of and plan for every contingency.
 However, even when an event doesn’t go exactly as planned, being prepared allows me to handle the unexpected with a lot more poise than I would have otherwise.

 Even the spontaneous among us realize the wisdom in preparing at least part of the time.
 I’ve also noticed many spontaneous people like the planning that those of us who like to be prepared do.
 At least, that’s how it works in my family.
-And when I don’t prepare as much as usual, they wonder what’s wrong and even seem disappointed.
+When I don’t prepare as much as usual, they wonder what’s wrong and even seem disappointed.

 What We Know

 While we can’t know and plan for everything, we do need to recognize — and be thankful for — the fact that there’s a lot we know about ahead of time.
 The details may be unclear, but some events are sure and seem to scream at us to plan for their inevitability.

 For example, we know the grass will grow.
 We know we need to eat and get more food.
 We know we need to sleep.
 We know exercise is important.
 We know we’re aging.
 We know our kids will grow up.
 We know time is passing.
 With the seasons of life, we know change comes in both expected and unexpected ways.
 If we’re honest, we know there’s a lot we can do to get ready for what’s coming in our lives.